Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis: Related Work

 \ex. \textbf{A:} and then we're going to turn east\\ \textbf{B:} mmhmm\\ \textbf{A:} not straight east slightly sort of northeast\\ \textbf{B:} slightly northeast?\footnote{From HCRC Map Task \citep{anderson1991hcrc}.}

-Conversational feedback forms a central part of dialogue annotation frameworks \citep{CoreAllen1997,Bunt2011}.
-In Switchboard-DAMSL \citep{StolckeShriberg1998,godfrey1992switchboard}, for example, the following acts relate to feedback: \emph{Acknowledge (Backchannel), Agree/Accept, Response acknowledgment, Repeat-phrase, Backchannel in question form, Tag-question, Signal-non-understanding}.
-Many acknowledgments and repair-initiators also fit under the concept of \emph{Non Sentential Utterances (NSU)} analyzed for example in \citet{Fernandez2007,Ginzburg2012-GINTIS,Dragone2016}.

-The occurrence of feedback signals in dialogue transcriptions can be detected using various types of sequence labeling models, including classical hidden Markov models \citep{stolcke-etal-2000-dialogue} as well as more recent neural architectures \citep{liu-etal-2017-using-context,noble-maraev-2021-large}.
+The occurrence of feedback signals in dialogue transcriptions can be detected using various types of sequence labeling models from classical hidden Markov models \citep{stolcke-etal-2000-dialogue} to modern neural architectures and large language models \citep{liu-etal-2017-using-context,noble-maraev-2021-large}.

-Conversational feedback can also be delivered in the form of non-verbal signals such as head-gestures, nods and laughter \citep{schegloff1982discourse} which, however, are not necessarily transcribed or thoroughly annotated in the available corpora. \citet{maraev:hal-03878563} incorporated information about laughter to improve the performance of a neural dialogue act tagger and found that for 76\% of utterances annotated as \emph{non-verbal} in the Switchboard corpus \citep{godfrey1992switchboard}, their system predicted the \emph{Acknowledge (Backchannel)} label.